 As discussed elsewhere in this Form 10-K, we completed the Business Combination on June 16, 2022, pursuant to which we acquired Grove Collaborative, Inc. Prior to the Business Combination, we were a special purpose acquisition company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, recapitalization, reorganization, or similar business combination with one or more businesses.
 As a result, previously existing internal controls are no longer applicable or comprehensive enough as of the assessment date as our operations prior to the Business Combination were insignificant compared to those of the consolidated entity post-Business Combination.
-The design of internal control over financial reporting for the Company post-Business Combination has required and will continue to require significant to our internal control over financial reporting as of December 31, 2022.
+The design of internal control over financial reporting for the Company post-Business Combination has required and will continue to require significant time and resources from management and other personnel.
+As a result, management was unable, without incurring unreasonable effort or expense, to conduct an assessment of our internal control over financial reporting as of December 31, 2022.